Spiderman2PizzaTheme/Compress-Wizard/Readme.md

 This program does not require Python to be installed.
-However, i f you wish to compile your own version and not run the pre-compiled .exe, you will need to install Python and Pyinstaller. p
+The .exe file can be run standalone.
+However if you wish to compile your own version and not run the pre-compiled .exe you will need to install Python and Pyinstaller.

 Please do the following if you wish to compile yourself: